yugabyte/yugabyte-db/docs/content/preview/integrations/atlas-ycql.md

 - [Apache Solr 5.5.1](https://solr.apache.org/guide/6_6/installing-solr.html) is installed.

-## Build The Apache Atlas Project
+## Build the Apache Atlas Project

-To get the Apache Atlas server file, you need to build the Apache Atlas source first.
-To do that:
+To get the Apache Atlas server file, you need to build the Apache Atlas source using the following steps:

 1. Clone the [source](https://github.com/apache/atlas) from GitHub to your local setup.
 Checkout checkout to the latest stable release tag ( For example: release-2.3.0), and follow the steps in the README to build the files.